-Functional movements, however, prioritize strengthening the knees through proper form, safe stepping patterns and focusing on the hips.
+Functional movements, however, prioritize strengthening and stabilizing the knees through proper form, safe stepping patterns and focusing on the hips.
 Like P.volve, knee recovery workouts can help those with past and current injuries, plus prevent future injuries no matter the fitness level.
 Ahead, Dr. Amy dives into how and why the knees are a problem area, and how your workouts can help.

 My knees move inward when walking and working out — what can this be from?
 How can I prevent it?

 We are all built a little different.
 Some people have more of a natural angle at the knee which can be inward (valgus) or outward (varus.)
 This can also be influenced by the angles of the hips from the pelvis, called the Q angle.
 Women have a larger Q angle due to a wider pelvis for childbearing.
 Another reason for inward knee angles could be functional, stemming from weakness at the hip.
 When we walk or have to balance on one leg when exercising, it requires our hip muscles to keep the hip stabilized to support our body weight over one leg.
 When our glutes and hip rotators are weak, we tend to collapse a bit in the hip and the stress of our body weight transfers down into the knee.
 This can cause the inward angle at the knee.
 All of these differences may influence your knee alignment during workouts.

 We can prevent the functional knee collapse by improving the strength, mobility and stability around the hip joint to better support our weight during functional movements.
 Many of the moves in P.volve focus on this concept, and being aware of your knee position can help you focus in on the activation of your hip muscles to improve balance and functional mobility with proper mechanics.